The .gov means it’s official.

 Trinidad and Tobago - Summary of Requirements for Live Animals

-Note: Importation requires permission from Wildlife Division, telephone +1-868-662-5114.
-They will issue an approval which must be brought to the Ministry of Agriculture, Land and Marine office in order for an import permit to be issued.
+Note: Importation of wildlife, pet birds (including psittacine), ferrets, and hamsters requires permission from Wildlife Division, telephone +1-868-662-5114.
+They will issue an approval which must be brought to the Ministry of Agriculture, Land and Marine Office in order for an import permit to be issued.